 - B. Discard unmixed material (lumps).
-Breaking up and troweling in lumps changes the set of the Diamond Brite in that spot.
-This will also create a weak spot and cause washouts. - C. Apply a scratch coat to the bowl first.
-The bowl will set up last and it will be necessary to walk on the bowl during the exposure process. - D. Beginning with the shady walls and working to the sunny walls trowel a scratch coat on the walls and allow to set-up slightly.
+Breaking up and toweling in lumps changes the set of the River Rok in that spot.
+This will also create a weak spot and cause washouts.
+It is recommended that a small amount of material (approx. 1 bag of mixed material) should be placed on a piece of plastic or cardboard.
+This material will be used in case patching needs to be done to the pool.
+The material will be curing while on the cardboard, ensuring even cure times. - C. Apply a scratch coat to the bowl first.
+The bowl will set up last and it will be necessary to walk on the bowl during the exposure process. - D. Beginning with the shady walls and working to the sunny walls trowel a scratch coat on the walls and allow to set up slightly.
 The set time will vary according to temperature and humidity so constant inspection of the plaster during the set time is essential. - E. Apply a finish coat to the entire pool surface working to 3/8" 1/2" thick.
-Careful troweling will help to ensure even exposure, reduce washouts and produce a comfortable slip resistant finish.
-The technique of "Slick Troweling" is recommended.
-In this process the cement paste is brought to the surface during troweling and is removed with the trowel.
+Careful toweling will help to ensure even exposure, reduce washouts and produce a comfortable slip resistant finish.
+The technique of "Slick Toweling" is recommended.
+In this process the cement paste is brought to the surface during toweling and is removed with the trowel.
 This produces a slick surface and minimized the exposure needed.
-The aggregate can be seen through a thin film of cement paste after toweling is complete.

-- F. Special attention must be given to the filling in of shoe spike holes.
-Troweling in the paste from the surface will result in the hole having no aggregate.
-The applicator must be careful to fill all spike holes with Diamond Brite aggregate to avoid visible spike holes. - G. Extra care must be taken to ensure proper troweling in the coves and corners.
-Insufficient troweling in these areas will result in roughness and washouts (loss of cement and aggregate) during the exposure process.
+The aggregate can be seen through a thin film of cement paste after toweling is complete. - F. Special attention must be given to the filling in of shoe spike holes.
+Toweling in the paste from the surface will result in the hole having no aggregate.
+The applicator must be careful to fill all spike holes with River Rok aggregate to avoid visible spike holes. - F. Extra care must be taken to ensure proper toweling in the coves and corners.
+Insufficient toweling in these areas will result in roughness and washouts (loss of cement and aggregate) during the exposure process.